 \section{Abstract}

-The rapid advancement of Large Multimodal Models (LMMs) for 2D images and videos has motivated extending these models to understand 3D scenes, aiming for human-like visual-spatial intelligence.
-Nevertheless, achieving deep spatial understanding comparable to human capabilities poses significant challenges in model encoding and data acquisition.
-Existing methods frequently depend on external depth sensors for geometry capture or utilize off-the-shelf algorithms for pre-constructing 3D maps, thereby limiting their scalability, especially with prevalent monocular video inputs and for time-sensitive applications.

-In this work, we introduce VLM‑3R, a unified framework for Vision-Language Models (\textbf{\underline{VLM}}s) that incorporates \textbf{\underline{3}}D \textbf{\underline{R}}econstructive instruction tuning.
-VLM‑3R processes monocular video frames by employing a geometry encoder to derive implicit 3D tokens that represent spatial understanding.
-Leveraging our Spatial-Visual–View Fusion and over 200K curated 3D reconstructive instruction tuning question-answer (QA) pairs, VLM‑3R effectively aligns real-world spatial context with language instructions.
-This enables monocular 3D spatial assistance and embodied reasoning.
-To facilitate the evaluation of temporal reasoning, we introduce the Vision-Spatial-Temporal Intelligence benchmark, featuring over 138.6K QA pairs across five distinct tasks focused on evolving spatial relationships.
-Extensive experiments demonstrate that our model, VLM‑3R, not only facilitates robust visual-spatial reasoning but also enables the understanding of temporal 3D context changes, excelling in both accuracy and scalability.
+The rapid advancement of Large Multimodal Models (LMMs) for 2D images and videos has sparked interest in extending these models to 3D scenes, with the goal of human-like visual-spatial intelligence.
+However, achieving deep spatial understanding comparable to human capabilities remains challenging for both model design and data acquisition.
+Existing methods often rely on external depth sensors for geometry capture or off-the-shelf algorithms for pre-constructing 3D maps, which limits their scalability.
+In this work, we introduce VLM-3R, a framework for Vision-Language Models (\textbf{\underline{VLM}}s) that couples \textbf{\underline{3}}D \textbf{\underline{R}}econstructive instruction tuning with scalable training data curation and a new benchmark for temporal reasoning.
+Specifically, VLM-3R processes monocular video frames with a geometry encoder that derives implicit 3D tokens representing scene context (spatial tokens) and camera motion (view tokens).
+In parallel, we build a scalable data creation pipeline with over 200K 3D reconstructive instruction-tuning question-answer (QA) pairs.
+To evaluate temporal reasoning, we further introduce the Vision-Spatial-Temporal Intelligence benchmark (VSTI-Bench), which contains over 138.6K QA pairs across five distinct tasks focused on evolving spatial relationships.
+Extensive experiments show that VLM-3R supports robust visual-spatial reasoning and improves the understanding of temporal 3D context changes, enabling monocular 3D spatial assistance and embodied reasoning.